iangreenleaf/blog_house/_drafts/how-to-plan-a-garden-part-one.md

 It was clear that I needed help.

+{% gallery %}
+{% gallery_image path: assets/images/how-to-plan-a-garden/start1.jpg alt: "Photo of the yard when we bought the house", caption: "The future is wide open." %}
+{% gallery_image path: assets/images/how-to-plan-a-garden/start2.jpg alt: "Photo of the yard when we bought the house", caption: "So.
+Much.
+Grass." %}
+{% endgallery %}

 I could have gone with a traditional landscape design firm, but I hate to imagine how much they would have charged me for a set of fancy full-color plans.
 Besides, this wouldn't have been a good fit for how I wanted to manage the garden.
 I wanted to handle most of the installation and maintenance myself, and I knew the design would need to change over time.